-If you consider the countless number of times you need your hands to do things throughout the day, they may be one of the body parts you use most frequently.
-From brushing your teeth to tying your shoes to turning on and off a light switch, your hands and fingers are involved in so many steps of your daily routine.
+If you consider how often you need your hands to do things throughout the day, you may be a little surprised at how much they do!
+From brushing your teeth to tying your shoes to turning on and off a light switch, your hands and fingers are involved in many steps of your daily routine.
 And if you tend to talk with your hands, they get even more work during the day!
-But many of these simple tasks can become quite painful if you have arthritis in your hands.1
+Many of these simple tasks can become quite painful if you have arthritis in your hands.

-Hands exercises and stretches can also provide arthritis pain relief.
-Focus on using your hands and strengthening them to help reduce arthritis symptoms overall.
-How exactly?
-We asked industry experts Blake Dircksen, PT, DPT, CSCS, orthopedic physical therapist at Bespoke Treatments Physical Therapy & Fitness in New York City, and Jordan Metzl, MD, sports medicine physician at Hospital For Special Surgery, to share their top picks for exercises that can help ease arthritis in the hands.
+Hand exercises and stretches can also provide arthritis pain relief.
+Focus on using your hands and strengthening them to help reduce arthritis symptoms overall.1 How exactly?
+Industry experts Blake Dircksen, PT, DPT, CSCS, orthopedic physical therapist at Bespoke Treatments Physical Therapy & Fitness in New York City, and Jordan Metzl, MD, sports medicine physician at Hospital For Special Surgery, share their top picks for exercises that can help ease arthritis in the hands.

 “Make sure the stimulus you’re putting into the exercise is big enough to make a change,” reminds Dircksen.
 “You want to do it to get stronger.”
 Gentle, daily stretches and exercises can help decrease your pain while improving your range of motion, strengthening your muscles and increasing your endurance.1 For those who work with their hands, this can make a huge difference!

 Try adding the below hand and finger exercises for arthritis into your routine.
 We’re guessing you’ll give them a thumbs up with less pain soon enough!

 [NOTE: Before trying any exercise, consult with your health care provider to be sure these movements are safe for you.]

 Pick up a small, soft ball (stress ball, tennis ball, etc.) in hand.
-Squeeze for five seconds, then release.
-Do 10 repetitions, then switch hands and repeat.
+Squeeze for five seconds, then release.2 Do 10 repetitions, then switch hands and repeat.